moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/explore_sm/index.md

 Some team members, who are developers working on a data-driven application, need a flexible and efficient way to query and retrieve specific data, a specific metric or a subset of data, from the system.

-For teams needing to fetch data programmatically, the **Integration** tab provides options:
+For teams needing to fetch data programmatically, the 'Integration' tab provides options:

 ![integration_tab.png](/learn/dp_consumer_learn_track/explore_sm/integration_tab.png)

-Let’s assume you must fetch the **total number of customers by country**.
-Rather than building REST endpoints, you can efficiently query the data using a **`curl`** command, **`GraphQL`**, or **`Postgres`**, depending on your preference.
+Let’s assume you must fetch the 'total number of customers by country'.
+Rather than building REST endpoints, you can efficiently query the data using a `curl` command, `GraphQL`, or `Postgres`, depending on your preference.
 These methods allow you to retrieve data from a given endpoint and present it in a user-friendly format within your application.

 First, select the following dimensions and measures: